 The course of vitiligo is highly variable.
 The condition may remain static or stable or may spread over time.
 In some cases, white patches can spontaneously re-colour, particularly in children, although it is rare for the disease to resolve completely without treatment.

 Our Vitiligo Skin Re-Pigmentation Program has a success rate of 80%.

 The 20-week re-pigmentation program is designed to kick-start skin colouration in the white patches caused by vitiligo.
 There are two essential components to this program:

 - Anti-inflammatory prescription creams: our specialist dermatologists prescribe a personalised combination of anti-inflammatory creams and vitamin D creams to apply to your white patches.
 In most cases, we cycle the application of different creams to low pigment areas.
 Most creams cost between $20-$60 and can be purchased in major pharmacies; compounded products may be prescribed and advice will be given for their purchase.

 - Phototherapy sessions: 2-3 sessions are required per week.
-Sessions are covered under Medicare for eligible clients.
+Sessions are covered under Medicare for eligible patients.
 Phototherapy uses a metered and precise dose of ultraviolet B light to stimulate the dormant pigment cells within your skin.

 Contact us today to find out more.

 A specialist dermatologist is the best person to assess and manage your vitiligo.
 It is important to first establish a diagnosis, search for any associated autoimmune conditions and discuss prognosis and treatments, including the success rate of various treatments in relation to your specific pattern of vitiligo.